 Given that each digital marketplace satisfies different customer needs, multi-channel retailing as a strategy differs across platforms.
 While there will always be some crossover, one cannot rely on old methods for new places.

 Therefore, your cross-channeling efforts need you to evolve.
 For instance, while one platform may require you to be more competitive on price, another may be more SEO or listing quality focused.
 Nevertheless, there will always be standard metrics across the board with eCommerce.
 Reference the table below to see which marketplaces require you to focus on different areas to help your business flourish.

 |Amazon||Winning the buy box, Amazon SEO, the Brand Registry, FBA Selling|

-|Walmart||Two-Day delivery, competitive pricing, attribute selection|
+|Walmart||Two-day delivery, competitive pricing, attribute selection|

-|eBay||Keyword-drive search, eye-catching photos, have a quick shipment time|
+|eBay||Keyword-driven research, eye-catching photos, quick shipping time|

 |Etsy||Having beefy content, optimizing your listing for keywords, appropriate categories|

 |Shopify||Website building, Google SEO, content creation, website management|

 |Newegg||Keyword-driven content, appropriate keywords, using quality images and videos|

 However, until you establish your brand on these platforms, you will have to pay if you want top billing.
 Even after you become a top brand, other sellers will constantly be gunning for your title.